The improvement in the business

 Kaizen is founded upon five primary elements:

-• Quality Circles: A quality circle is a group of people who work on the same or similar project, who meet on a regular basis to identify, analyze and solve work‐related issues if any.
+• Quality Circles: A quality circle is a group of people who work on the same or similar project and meet regularly to identify, analyze, and solve work‐related issues.

-• Improved Morale: It is an important step in achieving long-term efficiency and productivity.
+• Improved Morale: It is an essential step in achieving long-term efficiency and productivity.

-• Teamwork: Kaizen strives to help employees think that all are part of a team and need to put in collective efforts in order to succeed.
+• Teamwork: Kaizen strives to help employees see that they are all part of a team and need to work together to succeed.

-• Personal Discipline: A commitment to personal discipline by each employee ensures that the team will remain strong.
+• Personal Discipline: Employees’ commitment to personal discipline ensures that the team remains strong.

-• Suggestions for Improvement: Gathering feedback from all the employees ensures that all problems are addressed before they become significantly huge.
+• Suggestions for Improvement: Gathering feedback from all employees ensures that all problems are addressed before they become significant.

 What about your workplace?
 Are you continuously improving?
 Are you embracing Kaizen?